Vietnam.vn - Nền tảng quảng bá Việt Nam

 Công LuậnCông Luận29/05/2024

-Focusing on Google’s new AI Overviews feature, the letter notes that Google is misappropriating assets and investments from news organizations and other digital media, while “starving” publishers of traffic by encouraging users to stay on their platforms rather than clicking through to see the original source directly.
+Focusing on Google’s new AI Overviews feature, the letter notes that Google is misappropriating the assets and investments of news organizations and other digital media, and “starving” publishers of traffic, by encouraging users to stay on their platforms rather than clicking through to see the original source directly.

 The News Media Alliance (NMA) is a trade association representing approximately 2,000 newspapers and other news organizations in the United States and Canada.